 a) Demonstrated system feasibility.

 802.11 based devices implementing the Fine Timing Measurement (FTM) procedure standardized as part of IEEE P802.11 (known as REVmc) already exist11.
 In Line of Sight (LoS) environments these devices are capable of estimating their position accurately.
 However in Non-Line of Sight (NLoS) environments, the accuracy is degraded.
-It is expected that the positioning mechanisms developed as part of this amendment will use information available in existing 802.11 frames or augment it with additional information, in order to estimate a more accurate position even in NLoS environments.
+It is expected that the positioning mechanisms developed as part of this amendment will use information available in existing 802.11 PHY protocol data units or augment it with additional information, in order to estimate a more accurate position even in NLoS environments.

-A number of submissions have been made to Wireless Next Generation (WNG), REVmc and NGP outlining techniques to improve accuracy in NLoS environments8,9; enhance scalability in dense deployments5,6,8,9; and reduce power consumption5,9 and wireless medium usage5,8,9.
-These submissions demonstrate that it is feasible to improve performace of the positioning protocol and accomplish the goals of this project.
+A number of submissions have been made to Wireless Next Generation (WNG), REVmc, TGah and NGP outlining techniques to improve accuracy in NLoS and other environments8,9,10,12; enhance scalability in dense deployments5,6,8,9; and reduce power consumption5,9 and wireless medium usage5,8,9.
+These submissions demonstrate that it is feasible to improve performance of the positioning protocol and accomplish the goals of this project.

 b) Proven similar technology via testing, modeling, simulation, etc.

 IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
-The principle of extending the IEEE 802.11 PHYs and MAC to new capabilities is also well established by previous amendments within IEEE 802.11, e.g., adding the FTM protocol to REVmc.
+The principle of extending the IEEE 802.11 PHYs and MAC with new capabilities is also well established by previous amendments within IEEE 802.11, e.g., adding the FTM protocol to REVmc.

 This project builds on the broad knowledge base and system design experience underpinning available IEEE 802.11 devices.
-The experience gained in the development and deployment of MIMO and FTM-enabled IEEE 802.11 devices are applicable to the development of this project.
+The experience gained in the development and deployment of Multiple-Input/Multiple-Output (MIMO) and FTM-enabled IEEE 802.11 devices are applicable to the development of this project.
 For example, multiple antenna systems, channel estimation, and first-path timing estimation allow reuse of IEEE 802.11-based technologies and testing.

 Specifically, but without attempting to constrain the technology ultimately selected and refined by the task group, the technology requirements: